IGVF-DACC/igvfd/docs/updating_schemas.md

             }

 3. Identify all required properties for an object type and add them to the "required" array.
+Identify all of the identifying properties and add them to the "identifyingProperties" array.
 For example for treatment object type we might have the following properties:

-            "required": ["treatment_term_name", "treatment_type"]
+            "required": ["treatment_term_name", "treatment_type"],
+            "identifyingProperties": ["uuid","aliases"],

 4. Add the "exact_searchable_fields" and "fuzzy_searchable_fields" properties using this [guide](https://github.com/IGVF-DACC/igvfd/tree/dev/src/igvfd/searches).